“We need to be brilliant at the basics when it comes to infrastructure.” – Moses Sanchez

 Make our Parks the Best in Arizona

-With charming ambiance, beautiful landscapes, and a touch of unique flair we could lead the state and compete across the nation with our year-round parks.
+With the charming ambiance, beautiful landscapes, and a touch of unique flair we could lead the state and compete across the nation with our year-round parks.

 As Councilman, I will lead in forming public-private partnerships to bring out the best in our parks and to complete the unfinished parks that are just dirt lots.